inferno-framework/inferno-core/docs/writing-tests/properties.md

 docs](/inferno-core/docs/Inferno/Entities/TestSuite.html#suite_summary-class_method)

 ## Config
-Configure a runnable and its dsecendents.
+Configure a runnable and its descendants.
 For more information, see [Configuration](/inferno-core/writing-tests/test-configuration.html#configuration-1).

 [`config` in the API